-St. Ambrose Barlow RC High School will ensure that a copy of all reports (e.g. end of year) should be forwarded to the young person's social worker, the Virtual School link worker in addition to, for example, the foster carer or residential social worker.
+St. Ambrose Barlow RC High School will ensure that a copy of PEP documents and all reports (e.g. end of year) should be forwarded to the young person's social worker, the Virtual School link worker in addition to, for example, the foster carer or residential social worker.

-Schools, Services for Children & Young People should endeavour to co-ordinate their review meetings, e.g. to have an Annual Review of a Statement combined with Statutory care Review.
+Schools, Services for Children & Young People should endeavour to co-ordinate their review meetings and PEP meetings e.g. to have an Annual Review of a Statement combined with Statutory care Review.